fluent/fluent-bit-docs/output/forward.md

 ## Configuration Parameters

-The following parameters are mandatory for eiter Forward for Secure Forward modes:
+The following parameters are mandatory for either Forward for Secure Forward modes:

 | Key | Description | Default |
 | :--- | :--- | :--- |